kserve/modelmesh-serving/docs/runtimes/custom_runtimes.md

 }
 ```

-Where `model_type` is the `modelType` section from the originating [`Predictor`](../predictors) custom resource.
+Where `model_type` corresponds to the `modelFormat` section from the originating [`InferenceSerivce` predictor](../predictors).
 Note that `version` is optional and may not be present.
 In future, additional attributes might be present in the outer json object so your implementation should ignore them gracefully.

 The response shouldn't be returned until the model has loaded successfully and is ready to use.